kamilrybacki/Phaistos/docs/validator.md

 validator = Validator()
 ```

-Below is the signature of the `against_schema` method:
+Below is the signature of the `validate` method:

-`phaistos.validator.Validator.against_schema`
+`phaistos.validator.Validator.validate`

-::: phaistos.validator.Validator.against_schema
+::: phaistos.validator.Validator.validate

 ## Validation result

-After each validation, the `against_schema` method returns a `ValidationResult` object that contains the validation result.
+After each validation, the `validate` method returns a `ValidationResult` object that contains the validation result.

 `phaistos.typings.ValidationResults`